-The big news in the world of Riverdale is the fact that there’s a spin-off in the works featuring the teenage witch Sabrina, The Chilling Adventures of Sabrina, with rumblings that she could be played by Dove Cameron.
-There is also talk that this Sabrina is going to be different from any other version of the character that’s ever appeared before.
+When the show was first being talked about, there were rumblings that Sabrina could be played by Dove Cameron.
+Additionally, it’s very likely that this Sabrina is going to be different from any other version of the character that’s ever appeared before.
 Where the Melissa Joan Hart series from the 1990s was light and fluffy, this one is going to be dark and gritty.

 As to the rumors, Dove, according to Refinery29, responded, “I love Riverdale.
 I know the cast.
 They were shooting that actually as we were shooting Descendants 2…I love the character of Sabrina, obviously.
 I was a huge fan of the original Archie Comics; that was like all I read when I was little, so, yeah, I’d be open to it.
 I don’t want to let down any fans or anything like that, but if they wanted me, I would go.”

 The character of Sabrina first appeared in a 1962 issue of Archie’s Madhouse as an elementary school child.
 The idea is that she’s a half-witch, born to a human mother and a father who was a witch.
 The set-up is that she lives with two witch aunts, Hilda and Zelda, and another witch turned into a cat, Salem.
 All of them live in Greendale, a town located by Riverdale.

 In an interview with the Oddball Comics column, her co-creator George Gladir commented, “We envisioned it as a one-shot and were surprised when fans asked for more.
 We continued to do Sabrina stories off and on in Madhouse until 1969, when we were flabbergasted to hear it was to become an animated TV series.”